Skip to main content

 /aiguard/v1/guard_chat_completions

-Use the /aiguard/v1/guard_chat_completions endpoint to send a payload to AIDR for analysis.
+Use the /aiguard/v1/guard_chat_completions endpoint to submit a payload to AIDR for analysis.

 Request parameters